Does this sort of thing happen in your home? I recently made a layer cake with a puffy meringue topping, as a way to use up some extra egg whites.

-Because I had some whipped egg white I didn’t want to waste.
+All because I had some whipped egg white I didn’t want to waste.

-Does this happen at your house, too?
+Does this happen in your home, too?

 To complete the picture a little more, let me say the meringue in the fridge had separated, so there was some softish whipped egg whites sitting atop some liquid, murky egg whites in a large glass measuring jug.